HerculesWS/StaffPlugins/4144/packetlogger/README.md

 Hercules plugin: packetlogger
 =============================

-Log all incoming packets for login, char, map servers into log directory.
+Log all packets for login, char, map servers (including inter server packets) into log directory.

+Logged data in readable format with hex and dec values

-File name format: SERVER_CON.log
+File name format: SERVER_PACKETVERSION_TYPE_FD.log

 Where:

 SERVER is one of login, char, map.

+PACKETVERSION is selected packet version in server

+TYPE is one of main, re, zero

-CON is connection number.
+FD is connection number.

-Example: map_7.log
+Example: login_20190116_main_7.log